-Today we’re going to look at a question from the IELTS speaking part two, also known as the “long answer” question.
+Today we’re going to look at a question from IELTS speaking part two, also known as the “long answer” question.
 In this part of the exam, as you probably know, you are expected to speak for about two minutes on a given topic.
-The topic will be present to you on a “cue card” and you will then have a minute to make notes before you speak.
+The topic will be presented to you on a “cue card” and you will then have a minute to make notes before you speak.
+Today, the topic is books and we will be discussing a book you have read recently.

-In this lesson, we’re going to look at the topic of books.
-There are lots of different ways this could be phrased, and so, as always, you can’t just memorize an answer.
+There are lots of different ways that this question could be phrased, and so, as always, you can’t just memorize an answer.
 In fact, in IELTS it’s always a bad idea to memorize answers.
 You have questions like “describe your favourite book” or “describe a book that you read in your childhood,” but today I’m going to give you a more general question.

 The Cue Card

 As I said, there are many IELTS cue cards about books.
 You could be asked about your favorite book or a book you really love, but in this case we will just look at a book you have read recently:

 - what the story of the book is

 and explain if it is a good book or not.